HellLover/community-bot/README.md

 # community-bot
-A template Discord bot written in TypeScript & discord.js@13.x.x.
+A Discord bot template written in TypeScript & discord.js@13.3.1